Fort Adams: History

-In a report of 1854 Fort Adams was armed with 100 32-pounder seacoast guns, 57 24-pounder seacoast guns, and 43 24-pounder flank howitzers.
+A report of 1854 stated that Fort Adams was armed with 100 32-pounder seacoast guns, 57 24-pounder seacoast guns, and 43 24-pounder flank howitzers.
 All of these weapons were smoothbore cannon.
 The flank howitzers were short-barreled guns deployed in casemates in the tenaille and redoubt to protect the fort against a landward assault.

 From 1859 to 1863 the fort was in the care of Ordnance Sergeant Mark Wentworth Smith, a Mexican–American War veteran who was wounded at the Battle of Chapultepec.
-Sergeant Smith died in 1879 at the age of 76, the oldest active duty enlisted soldier in the history of the Army.
+He died in 1879 at the age of 76, the oldest active-duty enlisted soldier in the history of the U.S. Army.

 Civil War

-The War Department was concerned about the political sympathies of residents in Maryland during the American Civil War, so the United States Naval Academy was moved in 1861 from Annapolis to Fort Adams.
-In September 1861, the academy moved to the Atlantic House Hotel in Newport and remained there for the rest of the war.
+The United States Department of War was concerned about the political sympathies of residents in Maryland during the American Civil War, so the United States Naval Academy was moved in 1861 from Annapolis, Maryland, to Fort Adams.
+In September 1861, the academy moved to the Atlantic House Hotel in Newport, Rhode Island, and remained there for the rest of the war.

-Among the midshipmen assigned to the Naval Academy while it was at Fort Adams was Robley D. Evans who was wounded at Fort Fisher, North Carolina in 1865, commanded the battleship USS Iowa during the Spanish–American War, and later commanded the Great White Fleet on the first leg of its epic around the world voyage.
-Among Evans' classmates at Fort Adams were future Rear Admiral Charles Sigsbee, who commanded the battleship USS Maine, and future Captain Charles Vernon Gridley who commanded the cruiser Olympia at the Battle of Manila Bay.
+Among the midshipmen assigned to the Naval Academy while it was at Fort Adams was Robley D. Evans who was wounded at Fort Fisher, North Carolina, in 1865, commanded the battleship USS Iowa during the Spanish–American War in 1898, and later commanded the Great White Fleet on the first leg of its epic around-the-world voyage of 1906–1908.
+Among Evans' classmates at Fort Adams were future Rear Admiral Charles Sigsbee, who commanded the battleship USS Maine, and future Captain Charles Vernon Gridley, who commanded the protected cruiser Olympia at the Battle of Manila Bay on 1 May 1898.

-In 1862 Fort Adams became the headquarters and recruit depot for the 15th Infantry Regiment.
-This regiment, along with several others, was organized into a regiment of three eight-company battalions, with the 3rd Battalion formed at Fort Adams in March 1864.
+In 1862 Fort Adams became the headquarters and recruit depot for the U.S. Army's 15th Infantry Regiment.
+This regiment, along with several others, was reorganized into a regiment of three eight-company battalions, with the 3rd Battalion formed at Fort Adams in March 1864.

-From August to October 1863, Fort Adams was commanded by Brigadier General Robert Anderson, who had commanded Fort Sumter when it was attacked by Confederate forces in April 1861.
+From August to October 1863, Fort Adams was commanded by Brigadier General Robert Anderson, who had commanded Fort Sumter when it was attacked by Confederate forces in April 1861, beginning the American Civil War.